Single Sign-On by Red Hat

 Confirm Red Hat SSO has started successfully.

-In a terminal window, check for the services started message:
+In a terminal window, check for the services started message, which will be similar to this:

 Access the admin console to create users and assign roles.